-This article deals with lactose intolerance, which is the result of an enzyme deficiency, rather than lactose allergy, which is an IgE-mediated reaction.
+This article deals with lactose intolerance, which is defined as symptoms that occur upon exposure to lactose in individuals with lactose malabsorption.
+It is the result of an enzyme deficiency, rather than lactose allergy, which is an IgE-mediated reaction.
 For information about allergy, see the separate Food Allergy and Food Intolerance article.

 - Lactose is a disaccharide sugar found exclusively in milk.
 Absorption of lactose is dependent upon the enzyme lactase.